Save $100 on Airfare - Ends April 4, 2019Save $100 on Airfare - Ends April 4, 2019

-Revel in the riches of Rome and Florence, observe the beauty of the Italian Lakes and mix with the fashionable crowd on sun-kissed Capri during this adventure.
+Revel in the riches of Rome and Florence, observe the beauty of the Italian Lakes and mingle with the fashionable crowd on sun-kissed Capri during this adventure.

-Welcome to Rome, once the hub of a vast empire that spread from Britain to the Persian gulf and from Africa to Germany.
-On arrival at Rome's Fiumicino Leonardo da Vinci Airport, airport transfers leave for your hotel at 09:30, 12:30 & 15:30.
-Relax and settle in.
-Later, join your Tour Director for a Welcome Reception at a local restaurant.
+Welcome to Rome, once the hub of a vast empire that spread from Britain to the Persian Gulf and from Africa to Germany.
+On arrival at Rome's Fiumicino Leonardo da Vinci Airport, you're welcomed and taken to your hotel with transfers departing at 9:30 am, 12:30 pm and 3:30 pm.
+Relax and settle in before joining your Travel Director at 5:30 pm for a Welcome Dinner at a local restaurant.
 Get to know your fellow travelers as you mingle over a pleasant evening.

 Travel north to medieval Siena and stroll through the winding stone-paved streets to the vast Piazza del Campo, where the Palio horse race takes place amid great festivities.
-See the Fountain of Joy and then walk up to the hilltop cathedral, striped with black and white marble.
-Continue through the cypress-clad hills and vineyards of Tuscany to Montecatini.
-For your Dine-at-Home experience, a local invites you to dine in their Medicean villa.
-Visit the vineyard, taste the olive oil and hear tales of the local life while savoring a freshly-prepared traditional Italian meal.
+See the Fountain of Joy and then walk up to the hilltop cathedral, striped with marble.
+Continue through the cypress-clad hills and vineyards of Tuscany to Florence.
+Enjoy a traditional Bistecca alla Fiorentina steak dinner paired with delicious local wine, a specialty not to be missed.

 Join a local art historian as you venture inside the Accademia Gallery to admire Michelangelo's statue, David.
 Gaze up and truly appreciate the significance of Michelangelo's work.
 Continue to the cathedral to see Giotto's bell tower and the Gates of Paradise adorning the baptistery.
 Visit Piazza della Signoria filled with works of art and finally pause in Piazza Santa Croce, overlooked by its basilica, the final resting place of Galileo and Michelangelo.
 By night, don't miss the chance to try the delicious local cuisine and sample rich Chianti wine.

 Wake up ready to embrace this romantic city.
-What better way to see Venice than from a private launch, cruising past palazzos and churches to St. Mark's Square.
+What better way to see Venice than from a private boat, cruising past palazzos and churches to St. Mark's Square.
 See the gilded basilica, the Doge's Palace and Lord Byron's Bridge of Sighs.
 No visit to Venice would be complete without a gondola serenade through the myriad of beautiful canals.
 Relax and enjoy the atmospheric songs, as you drift along in romantic awe.
-While here, you also visit a traditional arts center on Giudecca Island where you can see how their beautiful handcrafted glass is made.
+While here, visit a traditional arts center on Giudecca Island where you can see how their beautiful handcrafted glass is made by expert glassblowers.
 Spend the afternoon as you wish.
 As night falls, why not savor the magic of St. Mark's square with its orchestras and al-fresco cafes?

 Journey along the clifftop road to the picturesque resort of Sorrento, perched upon the southern cliffs of the Bay of Naples and looking over to Mount Vesuvius.
 With the evening at leisure, why not try some of the local specialties during a local dining experience?